Will Hoge: Solo artist

 In a September 2012 blog post on his website, Hoge announced a number of changes.
 He left Rykodisc Records after releasing three albums with them.
 Longtime drummer Sigurdur 'Siggi' Birkis was released from the band.
-They have yet to hire a permanent replacement.
-He also announced in a Twitter post that Lady Antebellum was recording a cover of his song "Better Off Now" from his 2003 release "Blackbird On A Lonely Wire" which will be included on their next album.
+He also announced in a Twitter post that Lady Antebellum was recording a cover of his song "Better Off Now (That You're Gone)", from his 2003 release Blackbird On A Lonely Wire.
+Lady A's version of the song would later appear on their 2013 album Golden.

-In October 2012, Hoge announced, via Twitter, than he has signed a songwriting deal with BMG Nashville.
+In October 2012 Hoge announced via Twitter than he has signed a songwriting deal with BMG Nashville.

 Hoge received a Country Music Association nomination, an Academy of Country Music nomination and a Grammy nomination for "Country Song of the Year" for "Even If It Breaks Your Heart".
 The song was recorded by the Eli Young Band and reached #1 on the country charts.

 In 2013, he released Never Give In.
 The album debuted at 129 on the Billboard 200, his highest debut on the chart, selling 3,000 copies in the US.
 The album's final track "Strong" was featured in a television commercial for Chevy trucks and contributed to the album's success.

-On April 7, 2015, Hoge released his album Small Town Dream.
+On April 7, 2015, Hoge released his album Small Town Dreams.
 The album debuted at No. 162 on the Billboard 200 and No. 15 on the Top Country Albums chart, selling 3,700 copies for the week.

 On August 11, 2017, Hoge released Anchors, which debuted at No. 14 on the Independent Albums chart, with 1,900 copies sold in its first week.
+Sheryl Crow makes an appearance on the album, providing harmony vocals on the song "Little Bit of Rust."

-In 2018 Hoge released his 11th studio album, the politically-charged My American Dream.
+In 2018, Hoge released his 11th studio album, the politically-charged My American Dream.
 He also toured with punk rock band Social Distortion after lead singer Mike Ness heard Hoge on satellite radio, thanks to a free subscription with his new car.
 Ness invited Hoge to tour together.

-Hoge's next album, Tiny Little Movies, was released in June 2020.
-His latest effort, Wings On My Shoes, is slated for release on 26 August 2022.
+Hoge's other album releases include Tiny Little Movies (2020), Wings On My Shoes (2022), Tenderhearted Boys (2024) and Sweet Misery (2025).
+In February 2026 Hoge released the single "The Epstein Files," a scathing critique of Donald Trump and his connections to late financier and convicted sex trafficker Jeffrey Epstein.